singnet/dev-portal/docs/products/DecentralizedAIPlatform/SDK/PythonSDK/Documentation/account/index.md

 ### `approve_transfer`

-Approves a transfer of a specified amount of AGIX tokens in cogs to the MPE contract.
+Approves a transfer of a specified amount of ASI (FET) tokens in cogs to the MPE contract.

 ##### args:

-- `amount_in_cogs` (int): The amount of AGIX tokens in cogs to approve for transfer.
+- `amount_in_cogs` (int): The amount of ASI (FET) tokens in cogs to approve for transfer.

 ##### returns: